Choosing the best ID card printer

 Lamination is a process that applies vinyl to the card.
 It is a better method of extending the life of the card than a simple overlay.

-A simple amount of information can be stored in a bar code or magnetic strip on a printed PVC card.
+Information can be stored in a bar code or magnetic strip on a printed PVC card.
 Advanced applications may require cards to be encoded with biometric information.
 New generation smart cards can open doors and streamline payroll information.

-For more information about id card printers and Fargo printers, contact us at 888-485-4696.
+For more information about ID card printers and supplies, contact our experts at +1-704-535-5200 or +1-888-485-4696.

 |